 Being a church organist and the producer of the service videos, I appreciate a little relaxation before a trip.

-Sometimes I don’t get done until 2 pm, so there is some time to regroup before going, in case something goes wrong.
+Sometimes I don’t get done until 2 pm, so there is time to regroup before going, in case something goes wrong.

 There is a hidden reason for wanting to take the train on this trip.
 Over the years, I maintained several travel traditions, like being on a train every week.
 Sadly most of them have stopped for various reasons.
-One practice I have been able to hand on to since 2013 is taking the Capitol Limited every year.
+One practice I have been able to hand on since 2013 is taking the Capitol Limited every year.